StrongSORT: Make DeepSORT Great Again: StrongSORT++

 \section{StrongSORT++}

-We presented a strong tracker in Section 3.
-In this section, we introduce two lightweight, plug-and-play, model-independent, appearance-free algorithms, namely AFLink and GSI, to further refine the tracking results.
-We call the final method StrongSORT++, which integrates StrongSORT with the two algorithms.
+We present a strong baseline in Section III.
+In this section, we introduce two lightweight, plug-and-play, model-independent, appearance-free algorithms, namely, AFLink and GSI, to further solve the problems of missing association and missing detection.
+We call the final method StrongSORT++, which integrates StrongSORT with these two algorithms.